Inspector

 This job description is a broad picture of the post at the date of preparation.
 It is not an exhaustive list of all duties, and we recognise that jobs change and evolve over time.

-- Intelligence Team
+- Senior Intelligence Analyst

 Key accountabilities